Daisy Bateman: AFLW career

 While at the Western Bulldogs, Bateman struggled with the team languishing down the bottom of the ladder.
 She was delisted by the Bulldogs at the end of the 2023 season.

 Music career – Daezy

 Following the 2020 AFL Women's season Bateman taught herself to play piano and started writing songs.
-Bateman eventually formed the four-piece indie-pop-rock band Daezy with Jackson Raeburn, Josh Michaels and Sam Gilfedder.
+Bateman eventually formed the four-piece indie-pop-rock band Daezy with Jackson Raeburn, Josh Michael's,Jack bailey and Sam Gilfedder.
 The group started performing in February 2024.
 The band released their debut single "Forever" on 12 October 2024 and an EP titled See Me Standing in April 2025.

 See Me Standing has been described as "emotional storytelling through sound," with the Bateman's voice described as "gritty and raspy," but also "crystalline and angelic."

 Personal life

-She grew up in Melbourne’s eastern suburbs and attended Methodist Ladies' College, Melbourne.
+She grew up in Melbourne's eastern suburbs and attended Methodist Ladies' College, Melbourne.